Iran University of Medical Sciences • Journals

 Open science

-Sets expectations for data availability statements, use of trusted repositories, and protection of participants’ privacy when sharing sensitive data or code.
+Sets expectations for data availability statements, trusted repositories, and protection of participants privacy when sharing sensitive data or code.

-• Formatting, documentation and citation of shared datasets and code
+• Documentation and citation of datasets and code

 Preprints, postprints & article sharing

-Sets out how authors may share versions of their manuscript before and after peer review, and how preprints interact with submission to IUMS journals.
+Sets out how authors may share manuscript versions before and after peer review, and how preprints interact with journal submission.

 Version sharing